linde9821/Roboter/README.md

 We are using the dynamixel AX-12A servo, the USB2AX v3.2b controller and RoboPlus software.

+Right now it is still in development and not fully working.
 Some parts of the project are currently partially written in german.
 It planned to update those.